davidfic/cookiecutter-django/docs/project-generation-options.rst

     Whether to use Celery_.
 This gives you the ability to use distributed task queues in your project.

+use_jenkins [y]
+    Whether to use Jenkins Build Pipelines.
+If you are creating a service this is a requirement.

 use_mailhog [n]
     Whether to use MailHog_.
 MailHog is a tool that simulates email receiving for development purposes.
 It runs a simple SMTP server which catches